Church of St. Catherine, Brussels

 The Church of St. Catherine (Église Sainte-Catherine; Sint-Katelijnekerk) is a Catholic parish church in Brussels, Belgium.
 It is dedicated to Saint Catherine.

 The current church was designed by the architect Joseph Poelaert and built between 1854 and 1874 on the site of a basin of the former Port of Brussels, replacing an older church dating back to the 15th century.
 The complex was designated a historic monument in 1981.

 The church is located on the Place Sainte-Catherine/Sint-Katelijneplein, in the Quays or Sainte-Catherine/Sint-Katelijne Quarter.
-This site is served by Sainte-Catherine/Sint-Katelijne metro station on lines 1 and 5 of the Brussels Metro.

 History

 Former church

 The Church of St. Catherine probably originates from a modest chapel dedicated to Saint Catherine, leaning against Brussels' first city walls, on the left bank of the river Senne, which was mentioned from 1201 as a dependency of the parish of Molenbeek-Saint-Jean.
 This chapel was split off from the rest of the parish following the construction of the city's second walls and gradually became the current church.

 A Gothic church with three naves was gradually built during the 14th and 15th centuries.
 Looted during the religious unrest, it was closed in 1581 and then returned to worship in 1585.
 From 1629, it was enlarged with a Baroque choir and a bell tower was added, which would not be completed until 1664.
 In 1745, a clock with four dials and a spire were added.
 The church was restored in the 1780s.
 Closed by the French administration in 1798, it was reopened in 1799 and promoted to a parish church in 1803.